 Cold feet?
-Read causes, tips & solutions here
+Read about causes, tips & solutions here

 Causes and Considerations

-But cold feet sometimes go beyond superficial discomfort.
-They may be a symptom of underlying problems, such as circulation problems.
-It is therefore important to pay attention not only to the feeling itself, but also to what our feet may be trying to tell us.
+But cold feet sometimes go beyond just superficial discomfort.
+They can be a symptom of underlying problems, such as circulation issues.
+It is therefore important to pay attention not only to the sensation itself, but also to what our feet may be trying to tell us.

 Symptoms of cold feet

-When your feet feel cold, it can be more than just an uncomfortable feeling.
-Sometimes cold feet are accompanied by other symptoms that can give a deeper insight into what is going on.
-Here is an overview of some of the symptoms you may experience besides cold feet:
+When your feet feel cold, it can be more than just an unpleasant sensation.
+Sometimes cold feet are accompanied by other symptoms that can provide a deeper insight into what is going on.
+Here is an overview of some symptoms you may experience in addition to cold feet:

 Discoloration of the feet